Worldline Review

 Notable Clients

-Auchan, Carrefour, Decathlon, AccorHotels, Air France-KLM are the headline references — all mainstream European enterprise.
+Auchan, Carrefour, Decathlon and Air France-KLM are the headline references, all mainstream European enterprise, confirmed via Worldline's own marketing and the partner pages of those merchants (Air France-KLM lists Worldline as a payment partner alongside Adyen).
 The pre-2023 iGaming client list (which historically included multiple Tier 1 European operators routed through Payone Germany) has been deliberately reduced.
-Worldline doesn't publish current iGaming client names because that's no longer the segment they want to be associated with.
-The closest active marketing partnership in iGaming is via SoftGamings, which exposes Worldline's payment stack to its operator network — but the underwriting decision still sits with Worldline's compliance team and most applications don't pass.
+Worldline doesn't publish current iGaming client names because that is no longer the segment they want to be associated with.
+The closest active marketing partnership in iGaming is via SoftGamings, which exposes Worldline's payment stack to its operator network, but the underwriting decision still sits with Worldline's compliance team and most applications don't pass.

 Operational Details